pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

   - floatX=float32
   - [nvcc]
   - fastmath = True
+- Opening a new terminal and running the following command will check to see if the GPU is enabled
+  - "THEANO_FLAGS=device=gpu python -c "import theano; print theano.sandbox.cuda.device_properties(0)""
+  - If there was a problem another restart may be required

 ### Step 5: Optionally Install NVIDIA's library cuDNN to speed up Convolutional Neural Networks
+A GPU with compute capability of at least 3.0 is needed for this option

+- To install cuDNN, go to its [website](https://developer.nvidia.com/cudnn) and click the Register button.
+In order to download cuDNN you must register and be accepted into NVIDIA's Accelerated Computing Developer Program.
+This is fairly simple to get into you just have to mention why you wish to use the NVIDIA library in the short application.
+You should receive notification of your acceptance within a day (it took 1 day for me).
+- Once accepted you can go ahead and click the Download button.
+- To install cuDNN. unzip the downloaded file and copy the *.h files to "usr/local/cuda/include"
+- Copy the lib* files to "/usr/local/cuda/lib65"
+- You can check to see if the files were found by Theano by running the command
+  - "python -c "import theano; print theano.sandbox.cuda.dnn.dnn_available() or theano.sandbox.cuda.dnn.dnn_available.msg"
+"
+  - True should be printed

 ## Start Following the First Post!
 LINK TO FIRST POST Section